AhmedJouda2000/Data-Science-Projects/Google Mobility Dataset Analysis/README.md

 - The Google COVID-19 commuting mobility reports which are generated from Google apps, will be used to compare the activity of people in respect to different sectors such as - retail and parks.
 - Each country will be analysed seperately then a multi-country analysis will be conducted.
 - This will allow us to analyse and understand the effect the virus has had on different sectors and locate the impacts of national lockdowns.

+## To run:
+Download the entire folder and run all the cells in the jupyter notebook file (18329393_A2.ipynb)